the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01/labs/lab2_client/_index.md

 - What endpoint do you need?
 - Does the endpoint require a payload?
 - What should be displayed to the user?

+*If you don't know where to start, try taking the code for `all_riddles()` and turning it back into pseudocode.
+What are the major steps that function accomplishes?*
 {{< /checkpoint >}}